AliYmn/fastapi-asyncpg-vs-psycopg2/README.md

 Benchmarking FastAPI performance using asyncpg (async) vs psycopg2-binary (sync) with PostgreSQL

+## Project Overview

+This project compares the performance of two popular PostgreSQL database drivers in a FastAPI application:
+- **asyncpg**: An asynchronous PostgreSQL driver
+- **psycopg2**: A synchronous PostgreSQL driver

+The goal is to provide data-driven insights to help developers choose the most appropriate driver for their specific use cases.

 ## Benchmark Results

-This project is designed to compare the performance of asyncpg (asynchronous) and psycopg2 (synchronous) database drivers in a FastAPI application.
-Two different test scenarios were used;
+Three different test scenarios were used to evaluate performance:

 1. **Standard Benchmark**: Simple queries containing only SELECT operations
 2. **Mixed Benchmark**: Mixed queries containing INSERT, UPDATE, DELETE, and SELECT operations
+3. **Advanced Benchmark**: Complex queries, parallel operations, and concurrent client tests

 ### Standard Benchmark Results (SELECT Operations)